gnikonorov/GoLog/README.md

 # golog

-`golog` is a logger for the Go programming language, written in Go.
-It aims to be easy to use, and provides basic logging functionality for the Go programmer.
+`golog` is a logger for the Go programming language.

 ## Logging Levels